Day 1: To Delhi

 Morning visit to one of the colourful – and noisy – vegetable markets.

 Afternoon transfer to airport, Fly to Mumbai by Indigo airlines 6E394 at 17:20.

 Arrive at 19:15.
 Overnight at hotel.

 Saturday 24 October

-Fly to Mumbai to connect your British airways flight to London.
-D
+Transfer to Mumbai Airport for your flight to London.

 - International flights with Scheduled British airways flights in economy class.
 World Traveller Plus and Business Class supplements are available on request.